michurin/warehouse/go/tbot/README.md

 One engine is able to manage several different bots.

-## What is to for
+## What is it for

-This bot engine has proven itself in monitoring, alerting system monitoring and managing tasks.
+This bot engine has proven itself in alerting, system monitoring and managing tasks.

+It also good for prototyping and fast proofing ideas.

 ## Quick start